FenixProtocol/nest-core/docs/integration/nest/Nest_Compound_Strategy.md

-# Compound VeFNX Managed NFT Strategy Upgradeable
+# Compound VeNEST Managed NFT Strategy Upgradeable

 ## Overview
-The `Compound VeFNX Managed NFT Strategy Upgradeable` is a smart contract designed to enhance the management of FENIX tokens through compounding rewards and stake management within a decentralized finance (DeFi) environment.
+The `Compound VeNEST Managed NFT Strategy Upgradeable` is a smart contract designed to enhance the management of FENIX tokens through compounding rewards and stake management within a decentralized finance (DeFi) environment.
 This contract is an integral part of a broader system that utilizes non-fungible tokens (NFTs) to represent financial strategies.
-It automates the process of reinvesting harvested rewards back into VeFNX, aiming to maximize returns and increase the underlying voting power of the tokens.
+It automates the process of reinvesting harvested rewards back into VeNEST, aiming to maximize returns and increase the underlying voting power of the tokens.

 ## Reward Lifecycle
 Rewards are accumulated over time and become accessible when participants choose to detach from the strategy.
 The amount of reward a user receives is proportional to their share of the total amount staked in the strategy.
 The reward is given to the user in the new era, during the distribution in the distribution window. **But in any case, you should make sure that the reward has been given out before leaving the strategy.**